violacaroline/applied-iot-airquality/README.md

 ## Tutorial on how to build a temperature and humidity sensor

-Give a short and brief overview of what your project is about.
-What needs to be included:

-- [ ] Title
-- [ ] Your name and student credentials (xx666x)
-- [ ] Short project overview
-- [ ] How much time it might take to do (approximation)

 ## Title: Humidity and Temperature Station

 ### Name & Student Credentials